bentrombley/datafox-eng-blog/_drafts/decaffeinating-large-coffeescript-codebase.md

 - Parallelize your efforts by having different individuals manage the conversion of each individual sub-project.
 This also gives everyone the chance to be familiar with the process and the generated ES2015 code.
 Ideally, the individuals working on converting each piece should be familiar with the existing code already to some degree.
 - The steps below include running a number of `jscodeshift` codemods as part of `bulk-decaffeinate`.
 However, you may choose to run those independently after converting the files; use `git add --patch` to do some spot-checking as you commit.
 - Set a deadline for when you should finish converting everything by.
 Keep tabs on your process as you go along.
-- Plan a celebration for once you've converted all your code!
+- Celebrate once you've converted all your code!
-- Celebrate!

-Following the above advice, we were able to convert our ~200,000 lines of actual CoffeeScript code (not counting whitespace and comments), spread out across ~1400 files.
+By following these practices, we were able to convert our ~200,000 lines of actual CoffeeScript code (not counting whitespace and comments), spread out across ~1400 files.
-Plus, we were able to continue working on feature building at about the same pace as previously during and after the conversion.
+Plus, we were able to continue building features at the same pace as before, both during and after the conversion.

 #### Step by Step Instructions for Converting a Project